kyrietop11/BDSFusion/README.md

 Currently, we have only made the model-related code public.
 Once our paper is accepted, we will make the full code publicly available.

-If you are interested in our infrared dual-band synthetic dataset, please contact email nwpu_lys@mail.nwpu.edu.cn.
+If you are interested in our infrared dual-band synthetic dataset, please send e-mail to email nwpu_lys@mail.nwpu.edu.cn.